NBizzell/time-lapse-crystals/README.md

 - How to use python to control the Pi Camera Module.
 - How to create a saturated solution.
 - How crystals are formed.
-- How to seperate a solution using evaporation.
+- How to separate a solution using evaporation.
 - How changing variables affects the rate of crystal formation.
 - How to use python to take time-lapse photographs.
-- How to edit the photographs into a time-laspe video.
+- How to edit the photographs into a time-lapse video.

 ## Computing Programme of Study Met:
 ### KS3: